jesussancher/catbreeds/README.md

 ## Overview

 CatBreeds is a Flutter application designed as a requirement for the Mobile Developer position at Pragma.
 It's aim is to provide detailed information about various cat breeds.
-The app features browsing, searching, and viewing details of cats, all while utilizing modern Flutter architecture patterns to ensure a clean and maintainable codebase.
+The app uses https://api.thecatapi.com/ and features browsing, searching, and viewing details of cats, all while utilizing modern Flutter architecture patterns to ensure a clean and maintainable codebase.

 ## Flutter and Dart Versions